 Many families wonder about the ecological impact of building a house from scratch.
 This concern is understandable.
 A typical construction site, with its heavy machinery and bins of discarded materials, is far from environmentally friendly.
 Though most modern homes have many eco-friendly amenities, the process of building one takes a toll on the environment.

 Fortunately, you don’t have to encroach on the environment to lay down roots and build your dream home.
-Pre-fabricated modular homes are an excellent choice for those wish to be eco-conscious and environmentally friendly.
+Pre-fabricated modular homes are an excellent choice for those who wish to be eco-conscious and environmentally friendly.

 Here are three ways pre-fab modular homes eliminate waste, minimize environmental impact, and reduce your carbon footprint.

 Choosing a pre-fab modular home drastically cuts down on waste.
-Built in-factory, pre-fab homes have precise, custom components.
+Built-in-factory, pre-fab homes have precise, custom components.
 This makes for far less wasted material, and any spare parts are easily reused or recycled.

 Shorter Building Time